atang-ncat/safeplate-scc/README.md

 **The result?** A family picks a restaurant based on Yelp stars and vibes — completely unaware that it had 12 critical health violations in the past year, including improper food temperature storage and pest infestations.

-**SafePlate SCC changes that.** We built an AI-powered food safety intelligence platform that turns raw county data into something any resident can understand in seconds — powered entirely by NVIDIA Nemotron running locally on the DGX Spark.
+**SafePlate SCC changes that.** I built an AI-powered food safety intelligence platform that turns raw county data into something any resident can understand in seconds — powered entirely by NVIDIA Nemotron running locally on the DGX Spark.
 No cloud.
 No API keys.
 Just the GB10 chip protecting public health.

 ## 💡 Solution